dsaulsb1/Fraud-Project/README.md

       3. K-means easily scales to large datasets.
       4. K-Means returns clusters that can be easily interpreted and even visualized.
             - This simplicity makes it highly useful in some cases when you need a quick overview of the data segments.
-      5. Compared to using other clustering methods, a k-means clustering technique is fast and efficient in terms of its computational cost
+      5. Compared to using other clustering methods, a k-means clustering is fast and efficient in terms of its computational cost

 =======